ARC Framework AI Navigating Intelligence

 Plain-Language Version

-The AI can help carry the expression.
+AI can help carry the expression.

 The human must still carry the meaning, judgment, and responsibility.